Resettlement

 • While assessing an individual case, voluntary repatriation and local integration prospects will also be taken into account.

-Resettlement consideration is regardless of ethnicity, age, gender, marital status, education level, social status, religion, or nationality.
+Resettlement consideration is undertaken regardless of ethnicity, age, gender, marital status, education level, social status, religion, or nationality.

 What happens when UNHCR submits a case to a resettlement country?